Pylons/pyramid/docs/glossary.rst

     Using a renderer can make writing views that require templating or other serialization less tedious.
 See
-    :ref:`views_which_use_a_renderer` for more information.
+    :ref:`views_which_use_a_renderer` for more information. mod_wsgi
+    `mod_wsgi <http://code.google.com/p/modwsgi/>`_ is an Apache
+    module developed by Graham Dumpleton.
+It allows :term:`WSGI` applications (such as applications developed using
+    :mod:`repoze.bfg`) to be served using the Apache web server.